TrueNASTrueNAS Nightly Development Documentation

 Certificate Subject Options

-The Certificate Subject step lets users define the location, name, and email for the organization using the certificate.
+The Certificate Subject step lets users define the location, name, and email of the organization using the certificate.

 Users can also enter the system fully-qualified hostname (FQDN) and any additional domains for multi-domain support.